Sphinx Themes#

 template use the value to construct<link rel="stylesheet" href="<path-to-stylesheet>">

 .
-User’s can override this value with conf.pyhtml_theme
+Order of files listed will be order in HTML.
+User’s can override this value with conf.pyhtml_style

 Static files#